Non-planarity of Markoff graphs mod p: Acknowledgements

 \section{Acknowledgements}

 We thank Peter Sarnak, Elena Fuchs, Michael Magee, Eva Bayer-Fluckiger, Martin Stoller, and Maryna Viazovska for their encouragement in this project.
-We thank Will Sawin for suggesting another approach in case the graph is disconnected (apply the arguments of Section~\ref{sec:euler} to each component separately and conclude at least one of them is non-planar, though not necessarily the component containing the cage).
-We are also very grateful to the anonymous referees for their feedback, including the possibility of $K_5$ occurring as a graph minor.
+We thank Will Sawin for suggesting another approach in case the graph is disconnected (apply the arguments of Section~\ref{sec:euler} to each component separately and conclude at least one of them is non-planar, though not necessarily the component containing the cage), and Will Chen for suggesting that the surfaces from \cite{C} might give embeddings with $-\chi$ asymptotically as small as possible.
+We are very grateful to the anonymous referees for their feedback, including the possibility of $K_5$ occurring as a graph minor.
+Many thanks also to Tim Browning for advice on the manuscript.